millotpg/Graph_Clustering/README.md

 # Graph Clustering - A tool for visualizing and clustering graphes
 ## Installation
+This tool was written for python3.
 After cloning the repository, run:

 `pip install -r requirements.txt`

+Also make sure that tkinter is installed for displaying the plots.
+This can be done with:

+`sudo apt-get install python3-tk`

 # Structure
 This graph clustering tool contains two packages.
 A Sequential and Parallel package.
 Within each package, there is a Runner class (runner.py) that will execute graph clustering with given parameters (edges file, clustering method, min accepted silhouette coefficiet etc.)